saikathalder/TheGame_BlackJack/README.md

 # How to run
 jar is available in the jar folder
-From command prompt, please go to target folder and execute below command
+From command prompt, please go to jar folder and execute below command

 java -jar TheGame_BlackJack.jar